 You can provision ksqlDB clusters by using the Confluent Cloud Console or the Confluent CLI.

-For more information, see Confluent Cloud ksqlDB Quick Start.
+For more information, see Section 2: Add ksqlDB to the cluster.

 Supported Features for ksqlDB in Confluent Cloud¶